Chromodyne/anomaly_level_mod/readme.txt

 NOTICE: This addon is in very early stages of development.
 Most planned features are not yet implemented.
         Please keep this in mind when using this addon.

 This addon adds a leveling system to S.T.A.L.K.E.R.
 Anomaly.
-Currently it is very rudimentary; however, I plan to make it much more in-depth in the coming months.
+Currently it is very rudimentary; however, I intend to make it much more in-depth in the coming months.

 In its current state, when the player kills NPCs or mutants in the Zone they gain experience points.
 After gaining a